-In Lanetix, Records are parts of your business such as Accounts, Contacts, and Opportunities.
-You can also create more unique record Templates specific to your business needs, such as Contracts, Trade Lanes, Marketing Campaigns, etc. Each record belongs to one of these categories, which are called Record Templates.
+In Winmore, Records are parts of your business such as Accounts, Contacts, and Opportunities.
+You can also create more unique record Templates specific to your business needs, such as Contracts, Marketing Campaigns, etc. Each record belongs to one of these categories, which are called Record Templates.

 Creating Record Templates

 You can create and organize Record Templates in the Creation Studio.
 Click on the Studio menu in the left hand navigation bar and then click the Record Builder Tile.

 In the Record Builder screen, your existing Record Templates are shown.
 Click on the green Create Record Template button to start a new one.

 A panel will open on the right hand side of the screen for you to create the new Record Template.

 The Record Name can be edited later, but the API name cannot.
 The API name is a unique identifier for this record Template that will be important for administrative and integration purposes related to records of this Template.
 Please see notes below for a list of restricted API names which should cannot be used.

 You must select an icon for your record Template and you can use the Visual Group field to categorize and organize your studio view.

 To organize these Record Templates into visual groups, enter a name for the group at the bottom of the Record Template creation screen.